Chart Color Schemes

 Health performance in Loganholme is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Loganholme faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Loganholme faces significant health challenges, as assessed by AreaSearch using mortality rates and chronic condition prevalence data.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 51% of the total population (~3,937 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions in the area were found to be mental health issues and asthma, impacting 9.7 and 9.0% of residents respectively, while 67.9% declared themselves as completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents show above average prevalence of chronic health conditions.
-The area has 12.2% of residents aged 65 and over (933 people), which is lower than the 15.2% in Greater Brisbane.
+The rate of private health cover is relatively low at approximately 51% of the total population (~4,000 people), compared to 55.8% across Greater Brisbane.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.7 and 9.0% of residents respectively.
+Meanwhile, 67.9% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 12.3% of residents aged 65 and over (955 people), which is lower than the 15.1% in Greater Brisbane.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health